Su:m37 Fermentalift Boosting Toner

 Other components include small amounts of contains small amounts of tartaric acid and citric acid.
 Depending on what is used to ferment the vinegar, it can have traces of flavoring as well.

-Learn more about VinegarCarbomer is a polymer of acrylic acid.
-Its main role is to create a gel consistency.
+Learn more about VinegarCarbomer is a high-molecular weight polymer of acrylic acid.
+It is used to form gels and thicken formulas.

 A high amount of carbomer can cause pilling or balling up of products.
 Don't worry, most products contain 1% or less of carbomer.